Battalion of detachments: Other units

-A further unit, below battalion size, was formed of men separated from the two Kings German Legion light infantry battalions with Moore's army – this unit remained in service until 1811 when it was reabsorbed into the parent units which had returned to the peninsula.
+A further unit, below battalion size, was formed of men separated from the two King's German Legion light infantry battalions with Moore's army – this unit remained in service until 1811 when it was reabsorbed into the parent units which had returned to the peninsula.
 A detachment battalion formed from part of the 2nd Battalion Coldstream Guards and 2nd Battalion 1st Foot Guards was sent to Cadiz in 1809.
 It fought at the Battle of Barrosa on 5 March 1811 where, either intentionally or as a result of confusion on the battlefield, it split into its two component units and fought separately.
 The unit was dissolved shortly after the battle, the Foot Guards being absorbed into the recently arrived 3rd battalion and the Coldstream Guards returning to England.
 A detachment battalion was also used by Wellesley to garrison Gibraltar during the war.

 Dundas, despite his opposition to the concept when used by Wellesley in Spain, raised his own battalion of detachments (commonly known as the "Corps of Embodied Detachments") taken from the depot on the Isle of Wight.
 This numbered some 800 men from 17 different regiments which had been awaiting transport to join their units overseas.
 The corps deployed to the continent with British forces in July 1809 in the ill-fated Walcheren Campaign.
 When British troops were withdrawn later that year the corps was disbanded and the men returned to their regiments.
 The arrangement badly disrupted the supply of reinforcements to those regiments deployed overseas.

 In April 1814 General Henry Clinton formed a battalion of detachments at Tarragona, north-east Spain.
 It comprised men drawn from the British 67th Regiment as well as the foreign-raised Dillon's and Roll's Regiments.
 A shortage of troops, exacerbated by the failure of a scheme to encourage militia soldiers to volunteer for duty abroad, led to the creation of further battalions of detachment in March 1814 by the commander-in-chief Prince Frederick, Duke of York and Albany.
 The manpower was drawn from units mustering at the regimental depots.
 The first battalion was intended to be formed from elements of the 5th, 63rd and 39th regiments of foot, the second from the 14th, 86th and 4th regiments and the final battalion from the 22nd, 9th and 19th regiments.
 However the numbers proved insufficient and further men had to be drawn from the 4th, 29th and 15th regiments.
 Three understrength battalions were formed before the 30 May Treaty of Paris ended hostilities between Britain and France.
 The Duke, unwilling to return to the commonplace 18th-century practice of moving men between regiments, disbanded the battalions and returned the men to their parent units.